mindplay-dk/unbox/README.md

 achieved more simply by just reusing providers) and more about separating dependencies into architectural layers.

-The most common use-case for this feature is in long-running "deamons", such as web-hosts, where this feature can be used to achieve separation of short-lived, request-specific components from long-lived services.
+The most common use-case for this feature is in long-running "daemons", such as web-hosts, where this feature can be used to achieve separation of short-lived, request-specific components from long-lived services.
 For example, controllers or session-models might be registered in containers that get created and disposed with each request - while a database